 Recirculating Sand Filter System

-A sand filter system functions much like a mound system in that it uses sand to filter waste water.
-However, instead of a mound, waste water is pumped from the septic tank to a sand filter compartment (normally made of concrete) located either above or below the ground level, which is filled with sand.
-Wastewater is treated as it passes through the sand, and it then leaves the system, passing into the drain field.
-Additionally, both already-filtered and new wastewater passes through another compartment—the recirculation tank—where it is further processed.
+A sand filter system functions much like a mound system in that it uses sand to filter wastewater.
+But with that said, instead of a mound, a recirculating sand filter system pumps wastewater from the septic tank into a sand filter compartment (normally made of concrete), which is located either above or below the ground.
+This sand filter compartment is (as you might have guessed) filled with sand.
+Wastewater is treated as it passes through the sand.
+It then leaves the system, passing into the drain field.
+Additionally, both already-filtered and new wastewater passes through another compartment—the recirculation tank—where it's further processed.